-The Ultimate Guide to Indoor Farming in India: Profits, Costs & Setup (2025)
+The Ultimate Guide to Indoor Farming in India: Costs, Profits & Setup (2026)

 Indoor farming is revolutionizing agriculture in India, allowing urban and rural farmers to grow fresh produce year-round with minimal space and water.
 Whether you’re a hobbyist or an entrepreneur, this guide covers 7 profitable indoor farming methods, including setup costs, monthly expenses, profit potential, and difficulty levels—tailored for the Indian market.